 A common issue is drivers lifting off power before the crest of the hill prior to turn 4.
 In just about any car the crest should be taken under power, and if you need to brake for turn 4, the braking should be performed on the downhill past the crest.

 A fast downhill right.
 Similarly to turn 3, novice and intermediate drivers do not carry enough speed through turn 4.
 You should start out with a late apex, positioning the car on the right edge of the track for the entire duration of the braking zone into turn 5.
 Then experiment with tracking out more and transitioning from left to right later.

-High grip to power ratio cars like Miatas can take turn 4 flat out with the right line on good tires.
+Low power cars like Miatas can take turn 4 under full throttle with the right line, even on street tires.

 Turn 4 should not be early apexed.